kmules1/kmules1.github.io/ecumene/world/index.md

 	<p>&#9136; 109 : long<br />&#9137; 108 : short</p>
 </aside>

-Intercalation in the Civic Calendar is handled according to a formula, in the form of a single day (four quarter-days) inserted between the Ninth and Tenth months.
+Intercalation in the Civic Calendar, on the other hand, is handled according to a formula, in the form of a single day (four quarter-days) inserted between the Ninth and Tenth months.
 Direct observation, then, is used to supplement the calendar rather than dictate it, by verifying an accurate calculation.

 #### Years since The Landing